pcayetan/cashless-gala/client/README.md

 # Installation procedure
 This procedure describe how to get a development environment ready.
 No matter your system we assume you have python 3 installed on your system.
-On Windows don't forget to add python/pip in your PATH environment variable if you did let the installer wizzard do it for you.
+On Windows don't forget to add python/pip in your PATH environment variable if you didn't let the installer wizzard do it for you.

 ##Raspberry(Raspbian)